-After reading various blogs about personal finance (PF) for more than two years, I have noticed three different writing styles among individual bloggers.
+After reading various personal finance (PF) blogs for more than two years, I have noticed three distinct writing styles among bloggers.

-In this post, I will talk specifically about blogs owned and run by individual bloggers rather than commercial companies (i.e. The Penny Hoarder).
+In this post, I will talk specifically about blogs owned and run by individual bloggers rather than commercial sites (i.e. The Penny Hoarder).

-These commercial PF blogs consists of posts from many contributors and contain rather heavy affiliate marketing and ads.
+These commercial PF blogs consist of posts from many contributors and contain rather heavy affiliate marketing and ads.

 I’m generally not a big fan of these commercial sites since they lack the personal connection that I have with individual-run blogs.

 (In writing this piece, I don’t mean to upset or offend anyone.

 If you’re mentioned here and don’t agree with what’s written, please feel free to leave your feedback.